vanilophp/site-news/vanilo-admin-30-released.md

 ![Admin v3](img/_admin3.png)

--->> create a splash screen along with a featured one -->> make the article featured
--->> add screenshots with old and new, use vanilo screens, not default appshell ones

 ## Minimum Requirements

 As part of the Vanilo 3 series, the Admin package requires PHP 8+ and Laravel 9.